 My family helped me to choose each image based on quality & visual impact but it also came down to two simple rubrics: 1) would we be eager to have the photo hanging on our own walls, 2) does it say something about Muslim culture?
 Nine images come from the Muslim Yawo world I was intimately embedded in for 13 years in Malawi and Mozambique; one image is of a Makhua Muslim baker living on Mozambique Island; two images are from Kazakhstan where I traveled on a documentary project and a lone image comes from a layover in Doha, Qatar.
 Invariably, no matter where I find myself, the Muslim peoples I interact with are warm and caring.
 None have fit the stereotype I was given in my formative years and to which much of my extended network still believe.
 Probably because they’ve never actually met a Muslim.

 I still very much identify with my faith as a follower of Jesus, but find myself struggling of late with labels.
 My experiences in other cultures shape the work I do now as a people-oriented digital storyteller for various non-profits and businesses.
 Locally I’m the founder of The ESL Cafe and NewPortlanders.net as well as the media director for Refugee Volunteer Organization (RefVolPDX.org).
-This is my first gallery-style showing.

 Scroll through the images below.

 Please note cropping on prints may be different from what is displayed below.

 Pilgrim in Turkistan $200 20x20, $70 10x10

 Hoping for Chambo (Malawi) $300 20x30, $80 11x17